George William Houghton

-George William Houghton (9 September 1905 - October 1993) was a prolific British golf writer and cartoonist.
+Group Captain George William Houghton OBE (9 September 1905 - October 1993) was a prolific British golf writer and cartoonist.
 He was born in Perth, Scotland.

 Life and works

 Houghton served as an RAF officer in the Western Desert in World War II and later recounted his experiences in They Flew Through Sand (1943).

 During the 1950s and 1960s, he published over 20 humorous books on golf.
 His books were trendy and were said to be on every public library shelf in Australia.
 In 1974, sales of his golf humor books reached 600,000 copies.

 His "Golf Addict" series with titles such as Golf Addict Visits the USA (1955), Golf Addict Invades Wales (1969), and Golf Addict in Gaucho Land (1970) describe his golfing experiences and encounters in the British Isles, Sweden, Japan, China, Russia, South America, and the United States.
 He illustrated his books with his cartoons.

 Comedian Bob Hope contributed an introduction to his cartoon collection Addict in Bunkerland, as did Scottish golfer Ronnie Shade to his collection Golf Addicts Galore.